kodecosmo/kode-cosmovoyage-api/documentation/Error-Codes.md

 17 : Single docking station deletion error - This may be due to an error in the backend/api.

+sorry not enough time to finish the error codes.

 @Thank You, Kenura R. Gunarathna